 The source of my materials tends to be found, upcycled, and repurposed for a variety of reasons.
 For one, I’m concerned about the state of our planet and am committed to reducing my consumption of art supplies.
-Also, I am mostly housebound with disability and thankfully find inspiration with what I have on-hand.
-Furthermore, I live in poverty and happily make-do with what is gifted to me and/or thoughtfully purchased.
+Also, I am mostly housebound with disabilities and thankfully find inspiration in what I have on hand.
+Furthermore, I live in poverty and happily make do with what is gifted to me and/or thoughtfully purchased.
 I don’t see these things as limitations and even if I did have access to unlimited art supplies I’d still dig around in my recycling bin or unravel an unworn sweater to make something new because that’s where I find the magic of re-creation.

 Weave Through Winter w/ Helen Hiebert

 For the month of February 2022, I participated in Helen Hiebert’s “Weave Through Winter” paper weaving study.
 It was a terrific experience – I learned a lot, tried out new techniques, and was endlessly inspired by the others in the cohort.